SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/tree.md

 When to use the tree and why?

-Let's say you have a big company and your company have a large number of employees.
-How would you orgnanize the employees in considering their company roles/position?
+Let's say you have a big company and your company have a large number of employees, the company have CEO, managers, directors..
+How would you orgnanize the employees considering their roles/position?

 Tree should be considered here, lets's see how would the company employees would be organized using the tree as the below image: